arclab-hku/Event_based_VO-VIO-SLAM/README.md

 # Our Works in Event-based Vision
 ## 1. IROS2022
-This work proposed pruely event-based visual inertial odometry (VIO).
+This work proposed event inertial odometry (EIO).
 We do not rely on the use of image-based corner detection but design a asynchronously detected and uniformly distributed event-cornerdetector from events-only data.
 The event-corner features tracker are then integrated into a sliding windows graph-based optimization framework that tightly fuses the event-corner features with IMU measurement to estimate the 6-DoF ego-motion.
 * PDF can be downloaded [here](https://ieeexplore.ieee.org/document/9981970)